jacobmmorgan/School-Notes/Journalism/Journalism Day 12.md

 - Be ethical and transparent

 ## Alliteration
-- The occurance of the same letter or soynd at the beginning of adjacent or closely connected words can give writing its owj rhythm and flow
+- The occurrence of the same letter or soynd at the beginning of adjacent or closely connected words can give writing its owj rhythm and flow